switchpayments/slate/source/index.md

 ---------------- | -------- | -----------
-id               | string   | Unique identifier of the card. brand            | string   | Card brand. funding          | string   | Card funding type. last_4_digits    | string   | Last four digits of the card number. name             | string   | Cardholder name. expiration_month | int      | Card expiration month.
+id               | string   | Unique identifier of the card. brand            | string   | Card brand. country          | string   | The country the user was when this card was created. created_at       | string   | Date and time of the creation of the card. expiration_month | int      | Card expiration month. expiration_year  | int      | Card expiration year. funding          | string   | Card funding type. last_4_digits    | string   | Last four digits of the card number. name             | string   | Cardholder name.
-expiration_year  | int      | Card expiration year.
-created_at       | string   | Date and time of the creation of the card. status           | string   | Status of the card ("ok" means it is ready to be used).

 ## Create a new card